 The Master’s thesis

 In order to graduate, students must have successfully completed the 60 EC programme and have completed their final thesis as a component of that programme.
 The master’s thesis is an independent academic contribution to philosophy in the field of the chosen specialisation.
-The thesis must be supervised by a staff member of the Leiden Institute for Philosophy.
-The student is required to write a master’s thesis in the second semester of their MA programme in Philosophy 60 EC.
+The student is required to write a master’s thesis in the second semester of the MA programme in Philosophy.
 (For students starting their MA programme in February, the second semester will be the Fall semester.)